ENRICO CHAPELA BARBA

 Flute, Clarinet, Violin, Viola, Cello and Piano

-S.O.S. was originally commissioned by Ensemble Onix and revised in collaboration with Ensamble Nuevo de México.
+Work originally commissioned by the Onix ensemble and revised in collaboration with the Ensamble Nuevo de México, 2006.

-S.O.S. is a Morse code word meaning help, which originated from the fact that it is very easy to express in Morse code, as it is reduced to 3 dots, 3 dashes, and 3 dots.
-The dashes and dots can be interpreted rhythmically in different ways, either as short and long notes, as staccatos and tenutos, or as the absence and presence of accents.
+S.O.S. is a word in Morse code that means help or distress, which arose from the fact that it is very easy to express in that code, as it is reduced to 3 dots, 3 dashes, and 3 dots.
+The dashes and dots can be interpreted rhythmically in various ways, either as short and long notes, as staccatos and tenutos, or as the absence and presence of accents.

-In addition to the word S.O.S., I used synonyms for help in six different languages: Spanish, Italian, French, German, English and Portuguese.
-Assuming that any word can be interpreted as a number whose base is determined by the total amount of letters in the alphabet of that language, I elaborated conversion tables of these words to all bases between 2 and 16.
-These tables allowed me to assign notes to the rhythms extracted from the Morse code, reading the digits as the number of semitones with respect to a pedal tone, as well as the structure of the dynamic regions and the dodecaphonic sequence that determines the reference pedal tones.
+In addition to the word S.O.S., I used synonyms for help in six different languages: Spanish, Italian, French, German, English, and Portuguese.
+Assuming that any word can be interpreted as a number whose base is determined by the total number of letters in the alphabet in which it is found, I developed conversion tables from these words to all bases between 2 and 16.
+These tables allowed me to assign notes to the rhythms extracted from the Morse code, reading the digits as the number of semitones with respect to a pedal point, as well as the structure of the dynamic regions and the dodecaphonic sequence that determines the reference pedal points.

-S.O.S. is a distress call that works very well because it is very easy to identify on the radio or telegraph, which also makes it ideal as a musical theme, since it allows you to keep track of its presentation and development.
-This piece is not only intended to communicate an aesthetic message but can be interpreted from beginning to end, note by note, accent by accent, as a coded message, as a plea for help in six languages.
+S.O.S. is a call for help that works very well because it is very easy to identify on the radio or telegraph, which also makes it ideal as a musical theme, as it allows one to follow its presentation and development.
+This piece not only intends to communicate an aesthetic message but can also be interpreted from beginning to end, note by note, accent by accent, as a message in code, as a plea for help in 6 languages.

 DISCOGRAPHY